Barbarians are people that are not part of the Empire, that the Empire is currently at war with.

 Players are not able to play barbarian characters - by definition, they are not welcome on the playing field, however everyone has the opportunity to play a barbarian by volunteering to monster a battle or quest.

-There are a large number of scattered orc tribes, but four tribes neighbouring the Empire are large enough that they are considered threats to the Empire.
+There are a large number of scattered orc tribes, but three of the tribes neighbouring the Empire are large enough that they are considered threats to the Empire.

 - The Jotun are warlike but honourable, and occupy a large swathe of land to the west of Wintermark and The Marches.